 The term “conviction” includes:

-- felony and misdemeanor convictions secured through either guilty pleas and verdicts or “no contest” pleas (after judgment has been entered).5
+- felony and misdemeanor convictions secured through either guilty pleas and verdicts or “no contest” pleas (after judgment has been entered).
+It does not matter if the conviction is ultimately expugnable through Penal Code 1203.4.5

-Note that the Board can even take disciplinary action if a pharmacist successfully completes a court-ordered diversion program following a conviction.
+Note that the Board can even take disciplinary action if you successfully complete a court-ordered diversion program following a conviction.

 Generally speaking, the Board can act with respect to a conviction when: